arturictus/db-compare-rs/README.md

   1. Gets replica `updated_at` `id` after cutoff.
   2. Gets max number `id` from the master.
-  3. Compares rows by id excluding ids in the cutoff updated at the list.
+  3. Compares rows by id excluding ids in the step 1 list.
   4. Stops if `by-id-sample-size` arg is reached.

 - **by_id**